JeaSungLEE/LimitCellSelect/README.md

 ### Cocoapods

-Toggler is available through [CocoaPods](http://cocoapods.org).
+LimitCellSelect is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby